DanteHealy/Learn_Shop/README.md

 ## 7 Credits

 Parts of the code were reused from the original Boutiqu Ado project from the "Full Stack Frameworks with Django" module.
-I took influence from Sam Laubscher's website Flowstate Creative Solutions, MS4 project for the contact page and some of the styling cues.
+I took influence from Sam Laubscher's website Flowstate Creative Solutions, MS4 project for the contact page app and some of the styling cues.
 Some code was applied using the book "Django 3 By Example" from Antonio Mele.